fbpx

 Community Support Workers (CSWs) are dedicated paraprofessionals committed to improving the quality of life for individuals who face diverse developmental challenges.
 CSWs administer and implement a variety of social assistance programs and community services including: residential care, supported independent living (usually one-to-one assistance in a persons’s home and/or local community), assisting with daily life skills development, rehabilitation programs, and more for a variety of vulnerable community members, predominantly those who have developmental disabilities.

-Ridge Meadows College’s CSW program has focuses primarily on practical skill acquisition to support people who are developmentally disabled.
-However, CSWs will also be equipped to support other vulnerable populations such as, but not limited to:
+Ridge Meadows College’s CSW program graduates will also be equipped to support vulnerable populations such as, but not limited to:

 • Homeless persons